Australia shares rise, on track for best week since March; NZ up

-June 16 Australian shares rose on Friday, and were on track for their biggest weekly gain in over two months, led by gains in defensive stocks and financials.
+June 16 (Reuters) - Australian shares rose on Friday, and were on track for their biggest weekly gain in over two months, led by gains in defensive stocks and financials.

 The S&P/ASX 200 index, which fell 1.2 percent on Thursday, was up 0.3 percent, or 15.11 points, to 5,778.3 by 0319 GMT, helped by a rise in consumer staples, utilities and telecom stocks.